 We report here a variety of experiments on hyperparameter transfer in residual networks.
-We begin with a basic modification of equation 1 by replacing fully connected layers with convolutional layers.
-Apart from the proposed $1/\sqrt{L}$ scaling, notice that this convolutional residual model is similar to widely adopted implementations of ResNets (He et al., 2016), with the main difference being the absence of normalization layers, and a single convolution operator per residual block (details in Appendix A).
-We use this residual convolutional architecture in figures 1, 4, B.2 and B.1.
-We also experiment with a practical ResNet (in figures 2, B.4, B.6), which has two convolutional layers per block, and normalization layers (see Appendix A.2).
-Finally, we also perform selected experiments on Vision Transformers (Dosovitskiy et al., 2020), to demonstrate the broad applicability of our theoretical insights (Figure 3).
+We begin with a basic modification of equation 1 by replacing fully connected layers with convolutional layers (Fig. 1, C.9, C.2 and C.1).
+We also experiment with a practical ResNet (in figures 2, C.4, C.5) (see Appendix B.2).
+Finally, we also perform selected experiments on Vision Transformers [14] (Figure 3).
 Below we list the the main takeaways from our experiments.

 μ P does not Transfer at Large Depths.
 While μ P exhibits transfer over network widths, it does not immediately give transfer over network depths.
 In Figure 1(a), we show the train loss after 20 epochs on CIFAR-10.
-Notice how the network transfers over widths but not depths for μ P. For completeness, in Fig. B.2 we show that also SP does not transfer.
+Notice how the network transfers over widths but not depths for μ P. For completeness, in Fig. C.2 we show that also SP does not transfer.